haniibrahim/f90getopt/README.md

 getopt()- and getopt_long()-like functionality (similar to the C-functions) for modern Fortran 90/2003 or higher.
 Based on sources from [Mark Gates](http://lagrange.mechse.illinois.edu/mwest/partmc/partmc-2.2.1/src/getopt.F90).

 *f90getopt* is developed as an easy to learn and compact library in just one source file.
-The `f90getopt.F90` file can just be added to existing source directories and deployed with them without dealing with dependencies.
+The `f90getopt.F90` file can just be added to existing source directories and deployed with them.
+There is no hassle with library dependencies.
 You can "learn" f90getopt in minutes and therefore it is even suitable for very small projects or "throw-away-code".
 It follows the GNU and POSIX command-line argument standards.

 * [Purpose](#Purpose)
 * [Features](#Features)